bc21-uiuc/CS128H-Any-Preferences/README.md

 # Project Introduction

   We create a aural browser engine.
-Basically, it takes the HTML and CSS and generates audio.
+Basically, it takes the HTML and CSS and generates audio based on that.

 # System Overview

+  We will have to figure out how to build a browser.
+We have to figure out how to generate audio.
+We will figure out how to turn text into speech.

 # Possible Challenges

+  We

 # References